Ben Askren: Ultimate Fighting Championship

 On November 3, 2018, it was announced that the UFC had signed Askren under the "trade UFC and One Championship agreement", in exchange for former UFC Flyweight Champion Demetrious Johnson.

-Askren made his UFC debut against the former UFC Welterweight Champion Robbie Lawler on March 2, 2019 at UFC 235.
+Askren made his UFC debut against the former UFC Welterweight Champion Robbie Lawler on March 2, 2019, at UFC 235.
 The bout was initially scheduled for UFC 233, but after the event was cancelled the fight was rescheduled for UFC 235.
 Askren won the fight via bulldog choke in the first round, through a controversial stoppage by referee Herb Dean.
 Replays appear to show Lawler's arm going limp and giving a thumbs up right after, which some attribute to Lawler slipping in and out of consciousness.
 Although controversial, Nevada Athletic Commission executive director Bob Bennett explained that the commission had "no problem" with Dean's decision to stop the fight.

-Askren faced long–time veteran Jorge Masvidal on July 6, 2019, at UFC 239.
+Askren faced long-time veteran Jorge Masvidal on July 6, 2019, at UFC 239.
 Leading up to the match, Askren utilized heavy trash-talk as usual.
 He was knocked out with a flying knee five seconds into the first round, the fastest knockout in UFC history, ending his undefeated run.

 Askren faced ADCC World Champion and MMA veteran Demian Maia on October 26, 2019, at UFC on ESPN+ 20, and lost the fight via technical submission in round three.
 This fight earned him the Fight of the Night award.

+Retirement

 On November 18, 2019, Askren announced his official retirement from mixed martial arts competition.
+Since his retirement, as early as 2021, Askren has repeatedly expressed interest in returning for one more bout in mixed martial arts, should he be able to have a rematch with his former rival Masvidal in the right circumstances, should they be presented in the future.

 Boxing career

-After a back-and-forth on social media, Askren fought YouTube personality Jake Paul in a boxing match on April 17, 2021, losing by TKO.
-The legitimacy of the match was questioned by fans and fellow MMA fighters.
-The match reportedly generated at least 1.45 million pay-per-view buys as per Triller.
-The legitimacy of the pay-per-view numbers have also been questioned by multiple personalities such as UFC president Dana White.
+After a back-and-forth on social media, Askren fought Jake Paul in a boxing match on April 17, 2021, losing by TKO in round one.
+The fight sold 500,000 PPV buys.

 Personal life

-He is competitive in the sport of disc golf.
+Askren is competitive in the sport of disc golf.
 In 2009, Askren finished ninth in the Amateur World Championships.
 Askren is sponsored by Discraft.
 He is also involved in cryptocurrency investing.

+Askren married his wife Amy in 2010 and together they have three children.

-Askren co-hosts a few weekly wrestling podcasts: 'FloWrestling Radio Live' with Christian Pyles on FloWrestling, 'The Funky & FRB Show' with Front Row Brian on Rokfin and 'The T-Row & Funky Show' with two–time NCAA champion Tommy Rowlands.
+Askren co-hosts a few weekly wrestling podcasts: 'FloWrestling Radio Live' with Christian Pyles on FloWrestling, 'The Funky & FRB Show' with Front Row Brian on Rokfin and 'The T-Row & Funky Show' with two-time NCAA champion Tommy Rowlands.

-Askren has stated that he is not religious.
+Askren had previously stated that he was not religious, but he reported deciding to become a Christian after awakening from a 45-day coma.